Nigeljan/html-recipe-website/README.md

 # odin-recipes
-This project focuses on building a basic recipe website through the use of HTML.
+This project is a HTML website about 3 common food dishes you can learn in your home.